tarsil/saffier/docs/queries/many-to-many.md

 ManyToMany allows two different methods when using it.

 * `add()` - Adds a record to the ManyToMany.
+* `add_many()` - Adds multiple records to the ManyToMany in one call.
 * `remove()` - Removes a record to the ManyToMany.
+* `remove_many()` - Removes multiple records from the ManyToMany in one call.

+Reverse related names generated from the through model expose the same helpers, so you can mutate the relation from either side.

 Let us see how it looks by using the following example.